UCD Beacon Hospital Academy

 Elective Student Placements - Summer 2023

 Students are invited to submit their interest for their summer elective placement at Beacon Hospital.
 Students are advised to contact [email protected] for further details.

-Placements for medical students will occur only in the month of July 2022 for the 2022 summer period and the maximum length of placement duration will be three weeks.
+Placements for medical students will occur only in the 2023 summer period and the maximum length of placement duration will be three weeks.

 Please follow the below steps to ensure your placement can be facilitated at Beacon Hospital.

 - Register your interest with [email protected] and enquire if there is capacity for your placement in the hospital.

 - Once the UCD Beacon Hospital Academy has confirmed capacity, it is the responsibility of the student to contact the consultant in question and request their commitment to supervision of the year placement.
 The Academy will require written confirmation of this commitment.

 - If there is no formal agreement in place directly between Beacon Hospital and the student’s University you are required to submit the documentation listed below:

 - Formal University documentation requesting this placement and confirming the student’s enrolment in the course.

 - Documentation outlining the training completed to date – i.e. module outline of their degree pathway.

 - Documentation surrounding the learning objectives, competencies and curricula for the module of your study pertaining to this placement.

 - Documentary evidence of the following:

 – Up to date immunisation schedule as per University’s Occupational Health Policy

 – Current Garda Vetting Confirmation